2016 Currie Cup First Division: Qualification

 The six franchise teams automatically qualified to the 2016 Currie Cup Premier Division, and were joined by the three highest-placed non-franchise teams from the 2016 Currie Cup qualification stage.
 The remaining six teams from the qualification stage qualified for the Currie Cup First Division.

 Regular season and title playoffs

 The six teams that qualified for the First Division played against each other over the course of the competition, either at home or away.
 Teams received four points for a win and two points for a draw.
 Bonus points were awarded to teams that scored 4 or more tries in a game, as well as to teams that lost a match by 7 points or less.
 Teams were ranked by log points, then points difference (points scored less points conceded).

 The top four teams qualified for the semifinals, which were followed by a final.

 Teams

-The teams that will compete in the 2016 Currie Cup First Division are:
+The teams that competed in the 2016 Currie Cup First Division were: